nitd27/Automate-tRex/README.md

 Here's how you can automate t-rex.

-# Requirments
+## Requirments

 • Desktop

 • Browser

-# How to do it
+## How to do it

--1 open your browser.
+1. open your browser.

--2 go to this t-rex page.
+2. go to this t-rex page:

-• turn off internet.
++ turn off internet.

-• search anything.
++ search anything.

--3 Press Ctrl + shift + i
+3. Press Ctrl + shift + i.

--4 navigate to console (upper right)
+4. navigate to console (upper right).

+5. Paste the code.

+## Code

+To download the text file of code please [click here](https://github.com/nitd27/Automate-tRex/releases/tag/V1)